-The school day for K-8 begins at 8:20 a.m. and ends at 3:05 p.m.
+The school day for Pre-K-8 begins at 8:30 a.m. and ends at 3:05 p.m.
 On days when school is in session for a half day, all students will be dismissed at 12:30 p.m.
-Pre-Kindergarten meets from 8:20 a.m. to 1:30 p.m.
-Tuesdays, Wednesdays, and Thursdays.

-Morning drop-off begins at 8:10 a.m.
-The school day begins at 8:20 a.m.
+Morning drop-off begins at 8:15 a.m.
+The school day begins at 8:30 a.m.
 In order to make sure that students are ready to begin the day on time, it is critical that they be on campus in advance of the start time.

 Please also plan to pick up your child(ren) no later than 3:20 p.m.
-If your child arrives before 8:10 a.m. or stays past 3:20 p.m., they will be placed in Extended Day Care at the regular drop-in rate.
+If your child arrives before 8:15 a.m. or stays past 3:20 p.m., they will be placed in Extended Day Care at the regular drop-in rate.

-All parents are expected to drop off their children between 8:10 and 8:20 a.m.
-Students arriving after the 8:20 a.m. start of the school day will be considered tardy.
-When your child(ren) arrive(s) after 8:20 a.m., you must accompany your child(ren) to the school office to sign-in by completing a tardy slip.
-Your child will be given a tardy pass to enter class
+All parents are expected to drop off their children between 8:15 and 8:30 a.m.
+Students arriving after the 8:30 a.m. start of the school day will be considered tardy.
+When your child(ren) arrive(s) after 8:30 a.m., you must accompany your child(ren) to the school office to sign-in by completing a tardy slip.
+Your child will be given a tardy pass to enter class.
+Pre-K students who are late should report directly to their classroom to sign in.

-In order for our faculty and students to get the most learning out of each day, it is critical that all students be on campus and ready for the school day to begin promptly at 8:20 a.m.
-Unfortunately, in the past, this has often meant that many children are dropped off right at 8:20 a.m. or only minutes beforehand, creating both a bottleneck of vehicles at the front curb and many late arrivals.
+In order for our faculty and students to get the most learning out of each day, it is critical that all students be on campus and ready for the school day to begin promptly at 8:30 a.m.
+Unfortunately, in the past, this has often meant that many children are dropped off right at 8:30 a.m. or only minutes beforehand, creating both a bottleneck of vehicles at the front curb and many late arrivals.
 Accordingly, we would ask for your cooperation in "adjusting your clock" every morning so that your child(ren) arrive(s) on time.
 Ensuring that students are already on campus and ready to start their day before that time should help minimize the number of tardy students and the interference with classroom learning that results from repeated and widespread tardiness.